 Since a man is defined by his job these days and a women by how she looks I think high fashion can often intimidate men.
 High fashion to me connotes power and males do not want to be dominated.
 I think most men probably would look beneath what you look like but you just know that some guys probably do shy away from fashionable women.
 This being said though I find it fascinating the differences between gender within society.

-I am a believer that a guy should love you no matter what you look like and men who do decided not to go with women who dress a certain way or look a certain way are really very shallow!posted almost 3 years ago
+I am a believer that a guy should love you no matter what you look like and men who do decided not to go with women who dress a certain way or look a certain way are really very shallow!posted about 4 years ago

 Sometimes my boyfriend is confused by my outfit and when I ask him if he likes it he’ll say something like “well not really, but I’m not exactly the expert on these things” which is fine.
 I know there are certain things he likes me in so sometimes I will wear them for him but mostly I just dress for myself and I know that even if he doesn’t like my outfit on any given day, it doesn’t change his opinion of me or anything ridiculous.

 I read once on another blog that her boyfriends distaste for much of her wardrobe kept her eye fresh and her head out of the clouds, which I think is soo true.
-I like my head being in the clouds sometimes though :pposted almost 3 years ago
+I like my head being in the clouds sometimes though :pposted about 4 years ago